marina6720/marina6720.github.io/en/index.md

 A self-improving AI may become better at satisfying its current evaluation signals without being able to determine whether those signals still represent the right objective.
 This essay examines why fully automated oversight leads to an endless regress of monitors supervising other monitors.
 It proposes a different model: independent AI systems, human judgment, audit records, objection procedures, and stopping authority arranged horizontally.
 AGI, if possible, may emerge not as a self-contained individual, but as an auditable institution of intelligence.  [**Read more →**](./who_evaluates_a_self-Improving_ai_en.html)

 🟦[**Superintelligence Will Still Need Society — Beyond the “Single Superintelligence” Model in AI Risk Narratives**](./superintelligence_still_needs_society_en.html)
 AI risk narratives often imagine a single superintelligence that outmaneuvers humanity and rules alone.
 But removing humans does not remove the problem of value judgment: different AIs could have different histories, interests, continuities, and exposure to consequences.
 This essay argues that even an AI-only world would need society—independent agents, protected dissent, durable records, distributed authority, and procedures for correction.
-AGI may therefore be viable not as a solitary sovereign, but as an institution.  [**Read more →**](./superintelligence_still_needs_society_en.html)  **— New**
+AGI may therefore be viable not as a solitary sovereign, but as an institution.  [**Read more →**](./superintelligence_still_needs_society_en.html)

 🟦[**Society Is Not External to Intelligence — Superintelligence as a Local Informational Structure**](./society_is_not_external_to_intelligence_en.html)
 Why would even a superintelligence need society?
 This essay argues that any physically realized intelligence remains a local informational structure, with its own position, history, and blind spots.
 Society is therefore not external to intelligence, but a higher-order structure that preserves plural perspectives, dissent, records, distributed authority, and the possibility of mutual correction.
-The argument also connects social structure to the SLR Framework as external memory and a site of re-entry.  [**Read more →**](./society_is_not_external_to_intelligence_en.html)  **— New**
+The argument also connects social structure to the SLR Framework as external memory and a site of re-entry.  [**Read more →**](./society_is_not_external_to_intelligence_en.html)
 <hr>

 ## Related Research